HopeHumanist/alx-system_engineering-devop/0x00-shell_basics/README.md

-changes the working directory to the users home directory displays current directory contents in long format displays current direcory contents including hidden files in long format
+changes the working directory to the users home directory displays current directory contents in long format displays current direcory contents including hidden files in long format displays current directory contents in long format, with user and grouos IDs numerically and hidden files.